Financial-Times/express-markdown-pages/docs/writing-content.md

 ### File and folder names

 Pages are organised into a folder hierarchy.
 Each folder is intended to group together pages which cover a related theme.
-As a minimum each folder _must_ contain an `index.md` file.
+As a minimum each folder _must_ contain an `index.md` file - if you do not create an [index pages](#index-pages) in every folder then the navigation hierarchy will not be fully populated.

 File and folder names can be written in upper or lower case and may contain spaces and special characters.
-These will all be translated into a simplified friendly URL.
+These will all be translated into simplified friendly URLs.

 By default all pages are sorted and displayed in alphanumerical order but this can be overridden by prefixing names with a number followed by a period, for example `1.
 ZZ Top.md` and `2.
 Abba`.
 This forces the page to be sorted numerically.
 This number prefix will always be excluded from the page's URL.

+### Index pages

+Many web servers, such as Apache or IIS, will look for a file named `index` when a local directory is requested and if this file is not found then they can automatically generate a list of links to the files within.

+This package broadly follows this convention, files named `index.md` or `Index.md` are accessed using the folder name alone.
+For example, a file stored in your project as `docs/Index.md` will be assigned the path `/docs`.

+Subsequently all other pages within the same directory will be considered children of the index page, allowing you to easily list and link to them.

+In addition, index pages also have extra [page data](jsdoc.md#pagedata) properties which summarise any [tags and taxonomies](#tagging) used by the other pages in the directory.
+This taxonomy data can even be used to dynamically filter the pages by tag/s.

 ### Tagging